Q: What is included in the ID Camp fee?

 Q: Where will the players be training?

-A: All trainings will be held at SVSU on their campus fields.
+A: All training will be held at Rider University on their campus fields.

 Q: How often will players train?